Return to Index

 The context window is comprised:

 View Last Context at the top of the Advanced tab of the settings panel opens a window which displays all the tokens sent to the AI for the previous generation.
-This helps you check if anything you feel is important was omitted.
-View Current Context does the same, but for the input you're about to send.
+This helps you check if anything you feel is important was forgotten.
+View Current Context does the same, but for the text you're about to send.

 Elements of Context